Applies to the following strength(s): 25 mg ; 100 mg ; 12.5 mg ; 150 mg ; 200 mg ; 50 mg ; 50 mg/mL

 US BOXED WARNINGS:

-AGRANULOCYTOSIS: Treatment has caused agranulocytosis, defined as an absolute neutrophil count (ANC) less than 500/mm3.
-Agranulocytosis can lead to serious infection and death.
-Prior to initiating treatment, obtain a baseline white blood cell (WBC) count and ANC.
-The ANC must be greater than or equal to 2000/mm3 and the WBC must be greater than or equal to 3500/mm3 for a patient to begin treatment.
-During treatment, patients must have regular monitoring of ANC and WBC.
-Discontinue and do not rechallenge if the ANC is less than 1000/mm3 or the WBC is less than 2000/mm3.
-Advise patients to immediately report symptoms consistent with agranulocytosis or infection (e.g. fever, weakness, lethargy, or sore throat).
+SEVERE NEUTROPENIA: Treatment has caused severe neutropenia, defined as an absolute neutrophil count (ANC) less than 500 per microliter (microL).
+Severe neutropenia can lead to serious infection and death.
+Prior to initiating treatment, a baseline ANC must be at least 1500 per microL for the general population; and must be at least 1000 per microL for patients with documented Benign Ethnic Neutropenia (BEN).
+During treatment, patients must have regular ANC monitoring.
+Advise patients to immediately report symptoms consistent with severe neutropenia or infection (e.g., fever, weakness, lethargy, or sore throat).

--Because of the risk of agranulocytosis, this drug is only available through a restricted program called the CLOZARIL National Registry.
-Under the registry, prescribers, patients, and pharmacies must enroll in the program.
+-Because of the risk of severe neutropenia, this drug is only available through a restricted program under a Risk Evaluation Mitigation Strategy (REMS) called the Clozapine REMS Program,

 SEIZURES have occurred with treatment.
 The risk is dose-related.
 Initiate treatment at 12.5 mg, titrate gradually, and use divided dosing.
 Use caution when administering to patients with a history of seizures or other predisposing risk factors for seizure (CNS pathology, medications that lower the seizure threshold, alcohol abuse).
 Caution patients about engaging in any activity where sudden loss of consciousness could cause serious risk to themselves or others.